Contrasting Era Group (NYSE:ERA) & Bristow Group (NYSE:BRSWQ)

-Era Group (NYSE:ERA) and Bristow Group (OTCMKTS:BRSWQ) are both transportation companies, but which is the better business?
-We will contrast the two businesses based on the strength of their valuation, dividends, profitability, earnings, analyst recommendations, risk and institutional ownership.
+Era Group (NYSE:ERA) and Bristow Group (OTCMKTS:BRSWQ) are both transportation companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their risk, dividends, earnings, valuation, institutional ownership, profitability and analyst recommendations.

-85.8% of Era Group shares are held by institutional investors.
-8.9% of Era Group shares are held by company insiders.
-Comparatively, 2.8% of Bristow Group shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+85.8% of Era Group shares are owned by institutional investors.
+8.9% of Era Group shares are owned by company insiders.
+Comparatively, 2.8% of Bristow Group shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

+This is a breakdown of recent recommendations and price targets for Era Group and Bristow Group, as reported by MarketBeat.com.

+Era Group presently has a consensus price target of $12.00, indicating a potential downside of 42.42%.
+Given Era Group’s higher probable upside, equities analysts plainly believe Era Group is more favorable than Bristow Group.

 This table compares Era Group and Bristow Group’s net margins, return on equity and return on assets.